The Final Battles

 3. Revelation 19:11-16.

-Evidently, there will be a secondary rapture (catching up) of saved believers, just before Jesus descends to earth, at the end of the 70th Week (Revelation 14:14-16).
-Immediately thereafter, those who are left will be gathered, thrown “into the great winepress of God’s wrath,” and “trampled in the winepress” (14:17-20).
+Apparently, there will be a secondary rapture (catching up) of some saved believers, just before Jesus descends to earth, at the end of the 70th Week (Revelation 14:14-16).
+Immediately thereafter, those from the nations who are attacking Israel will be gathered, thrown “into the great winepress of God’s wrath,” and “trampled in the winepress” (14:17-20).
 It will be Jesus Himself who will “tread” these “ripe grapes” of armies of the nations.

 Yet another Old Testament prophet, Joel, had a similar observation about swinging a sickle to harvest these wicked “grapes,” to be trampled in the winepress (Joel 3:13).
 Joel indicated that this would take place in the Valley of Jehoshaphat (3:12), which is a valley along the eastern edge of Jerusalem, next to the Mount of Olives.
-This is not Armageddon, nor is it associated with the Plain of Megiddo.
+This “treading of the winepress” is not associated with the plain of Megiddo and is not the Battle of Armageddon.

 The Valley of Jehoshaphat is the primary location where Jesus will destroy the armies of the Gog/Magog nations attacking Jerusalem.
-These are not the armies of the Antichrist, who will be destroyed as they are gathered on the Plain of Megiddo with the intent of going to Jerusalem to attack Jesus—after He has returned and is sitting on His throne in Jerusalem.
+These are not the armies of the Antichrist; all of the latter will be destroyed, 30 days later, after they have gathered on the plain of Megiddo, with the intent of going to Jerusalem to attack Jesus—after He has returned and is sitting as King in Jerusalem (Psalm 2:1-3,6).

 Joel also wrote,